+(i) " Issuer" shall mean the bank issuing a Letter of Credit at the request of the Non-Exposed Party that meets the requirements set forth in the definition of Letter of Credit herein.

-(i) “Letter of Credit Default” shall mean with respect to an outstanding Letter of Credit, the occurrence of any of the following events: (i) the issuer of such Letter of Credit shall fail to maintain a Credit Rating of at least “A-” by S&P or “A3” by Moody’s; or (ii) the issuer of such Letter of Credit shall disaffirm, disclaim, repudiate or reject, in whole or in part, or challenge the validity of, such Letter of Credit.
+(j) “Letter of Credit Default” shall mean with respect to an outstanding Letter of Credit, the occurrence of any of the following events: (i) the Issuer of such Letter of Credit shall fail to maintain a Credit Rating of at least “A-” by S&P or “A3” by Moody’s; or (ii) the Issuer of such Letter of Credit shall disaffirm, disclaim, repudiate or reject, in whole or in part, or challenge the validity of, such Letter of Credit.

-(j) “Moody’s” means Moody’s Investors Service, Inc. or its successor.
+(k) “Moody’s” means Moody’s Investors Service, Inc. or its successor.

-(k) "Performance Assurance" means (i) one or more irrevocable, transferable standby letters of credit (each a "Letter of Credit") issued by a major U.S. commercial bank or a foreign bank with a U.S. branch office, with such bank having a Credit Rating of at least “A-” from S&P and “A3” from Moody’s, such Letter of Credit being issued for the benefit of the Exposed Party and in the form of Schedule 1 attached hereto, with only such changes as may be required by the issuing bank and as are acceptable to the Exposed Party; (ii) all Cash that has been Transferred to or received by the Exposed Party and not Transferred to the Non-Exposed Party pursuant to Section 2(b) of this Annex or released by the Exposed Party; (iii) any Interest Amount or portion thereof that has not been Transferred pursuant to Section 3(b) of this Annex and any Cash received by the Exposed Party pursuant to Section 4 of this Annex; and (iv) all proceeds of all of the foregoing property that have been Transferred to or received by the Exposed Party hereunder.
+(l) "Performance Assurance" means (i) one or more irrevocable, transferable standby letters of credit (each a "Letter of Credit") issued by a major U.S. commercial bank or a foreign bank with a U.S. branch office, with such bank having a Credit Rating of at least “A-” from S&P and “A3” from Moody’s, such Letter of Credit being issued for the benefit of the Exposed Party and in the form of Schedule 1 attached hereto, with only such changes as may be required by the Issuer and as are acceptable to the Exposed Party; (ii) all Cash that has been Transferred to or received by the Exposed Party and not Transferred to the Non-Exposed Party pursuant to Section 2(b) of this Annex or released by the Exposed Party; (iii) any Interest Amount or portion thereof that has not been Transferred pursuant to Section 3(b) of this Annex and any Cash received by the Exposed Party pursuant to Section 4 of this Annex; and (iv) all proceeds of all of the foregoing property that have been Transferred to or received by the Exposed Party hereunder.

-(l) “S&P” means the Standard & Poor’s Rating Group (a division of McGraw-Hill, Inc.) or its successor.
+(m) “S&P” means the Standard & Poor’s Rating Group (a division of McGraw-Hill, Inc.) or its successor.

-(m) "Swaps" shall mean (i) any outstanding swap, option or other financially-settled derivative transaction entered into between Counterparty and ENA prior to, on or after the date hereof, other than the Confirmation to which this Annex is attached and (ii) the swap, option or other financially-settled derivative transaction under the Confirmation to which this Annex is attached.
+(n) "Swaps" shall mean (i) any outstanding swap, option or other financially-settled derivative transaction entered into between Counterparty and ENA prior to, on or after the date hereof, other than the Confirmation to which this Annex is attached and (ii) the swap, option or other financially-settled derivative transaction under the Confirmation to which this Annex is attached.
 "Swap" shall mean any of the Swaps.

-(n) "Transfer" shall mean, with respect to any Performance Assurance or Interest Amount, and in accordance with the instructions of ENA or Counterparty, as applicable: (i) in the case of Cash, payment or delivery by wire transfer into one or more bank accounts specified by the recipient; and (ii) in the case of Letters of Credit, delivery of the Letter of Credit or an amendment thereto to the recipient.
+(o) "Transfer" shall mean, with respect to any Performance Assurance or Interest Amount, and in accordance with the instructions of ENA or Counterparty, as applicable: (i) in the case of Cash, payment or delivery by wire transfer into one or more bank accounts specified by the recipient; and (ii) in the case of Letters of Credit, delivery of the Letter of Credit or an amendment thereto to the recipient.

-(o) "Valuation Percentage” shall mean with respect to each Letter of Credit, 100% unless either (i) a Letter of Credit Default shall apply with respect to such Letter of Credit, or (ii) twenty (20) or fewer Business Days remain prior to the expiration of such Letter of Credit, in which case the Valuation Percentage shall be 0.
+(p) "Valuation Percentage” shall mean with respect to each Letter of Credit, 100% unless either (i) a Letter of Credit Default shall apply with respect to such Letter of Credit, or (ii) twenty (20) or fewer Business Days remain prior to the expiration of such Letter of Credit, in which case the Valuation Percentage shall be 0.

-(p) Defined terms used but not defined herein shall have the meanings given such terms in the Confirmation to which this Annex is attached.
+(q) Defined terms used but not defined herein shall have the meanings given such terms in the Confirmation to which this Annex is attached.

 2. Performance Assurance.